Is It Possible To Prevent Identity Theft?

 Here’s how to remove your personal data from broker lists:

-- Search data brokers like Whitepages, People Finder, and Spokeo for your information.
-If they have it, submit a request to remove it.
+• Search the Privacy Rights database for the contact and data removal details for brokers like Whitepages, People Finder, and Spokeo.
 Since there are hundreds of data broker services in the United States alone, this is a lengthy and difficult process.

 9. Keep your devices and software up to date

 Software and device updates often include security patches that guard against the latest hacks, viruses, and malware.
-Because of this, hackers often target vulnerabilities in out-of-date software and devices.
 If malware successfully infects your system, it might harvest your data without you even knowing it.

 Here’s what to do: